sinonjs/sinon-test/README.md

 > Test Framework helpers for SinonJS

 ## Help wanted
-The core team of Sinon would like to focus on the core of Sinon, and so we are splitting out related helper functionality into separate packages such as this one.
-An
+We could need a hand maintaining this project to enable us to focus on the core Sinon project.
+[Want to help us out](https://github.com/sinonjs/sinon-test/issues/12)?

 ## Installation